Did you know

 Mallards can be found in lakes, ponds, rivers, potholes, woodland pools and surrounding uplands.

-Diet: Wetland vegetation, seeds, mollusks, crustaceans, insects and larvae.
+They dabble for wetland vegetation, seeds, mollusks, crustaceans, insects and larvae.

-- With the exception of the muscovy duck, mallards are the predecessors of all domestic ducks; they have been domesticated in Southeast Asia for over 2000 years and in Europe since at least the 12th century
+- With the exception of the muscovy duck, mallards are the predecessors of all domestic ducks; they have been domesticated in Southeast Asia for over 2000 years and in Europe since at least the 12th century.

 - Mallards interbreed with black ducks, northern pintails, gadwall, cinnamon teal and green-winged teal; scientists believe that interbreeding between black ducks and mallards may be a cause for concern for the black duck population